Brussels Town Hall: Vestibule

 The main rooms are on the first floor.
-Passing the right entrance, visitors enter the vestibule, also known as the Prince's Gallery.
-Here are portraits of the princes and governors who ruled the Southern Netherlands from 1695 and of the Kings of the Belgians.
+Passing the right entrance, visitors enter the vestibule, also known as the Princes' Gallery.
+It contains portraits of the princes and governors who ruled the Southern Netherlands from 1695, as well as of the Kings of the Belgians.
 There is also a group portrait of the intendants of the Willebroek Canal, with a view of Klein Willebroek.

+The gallery connects the principal rooms of the first floor and forms part of the early-18th-century interior arrangement following the reconstruction of the Town Hall after the bombardment of 1695.